john-tipper/grafeas-dynamodb/README.md

 Pagination support is provided out of the box with DynamoDB; see the main Grafeas documentation for how to use this.

-No support is currently provided for migration of schemas in the event of changes to the Grafeas structure and thus any c=such migrations will need to be performed manually.
+No support is currently provided for migration of schemas in the event of changes to the Grafeas structure and thus any such migrations will need to be performed manually.

 ## Contributing